 Security National Bank was founded in Omaha in 1964 by Clarence “Mickey” Landen, Jr. Today, Mickey’s sons Jim and C.L. and third generations James, Jr. and Jim Huerter, have followed in the footsteps of Mickey with a focus on community-mindedness as a guiding principle for their day-to-day operations of the bank.
 With the belief that banking is personal, they continue to prioritize providing exceptional customer service, trusted financial advice, and making a difference in the lives of those they serve.
 The bank has now grown to serve communities across the local, Iowa, and Texas.

-Runner-up: QuikTrip, Olsson Security National Bank
+Runner-up: QuikTrip, Olsson

 800+ Employees

-Winner: Tie – WernerUnion Pacific Railroad
+Winner: Tie – Werner

 Werner Enterprises held a record-breaking campaign during the 2022-23 season!
 Employee participation in leadership levels of giving more than doubled from 24 donors to 43 donors taking part in the Bridgebuilder and Tocqueville Society.
 Their overall growth was an impressive 85.61% for a grand total of $334,929.91!
 Werner coordinated an incredible fun and engaging campaign, incorporating many unique special events.
 They held a raffle, auction, ice cream social, and dunk tank with executives.
 They also became heavily involved in the Jobs for America’s Graduates (JAG) program, even holding a site visit at their office for local area students to learn more about career opportunities in the transportation industry.
 Additionally, Werner embodies the spirit of service, and have been instrumental in volunteering their time to the Shine Bright initiative.
 This year, Werner’s Blue Brigade even helped pack United Way’s holiday cards!